 A chart showing the coastline of Southwestern Europe and surrounding waters.
 Two large, crisscrossing compass roses show rhumb lines around the Bay of Biscay and the Mediterranean.
 The larger compass rose sites in the Mediterranean Sea.
 Many of the coastal annotations are perpendicular to the coastlines, reminiscent of the Thames school of mapmakers.
 Inland features are ignored save for major capitals.
 Perimeter scale bar in leagues.

 A plan of the city of Mahón on Minorca Island located in present day Spain.
 A lettered key explained on page247.
 A major British naval base at the time, important buildings, fortifications, and natural features are described by the legend in the accompanying text, along with the road built by Brigadier General Richard Kane; St. Philip's Castle and Town figure prominently at the mouth of one of the best natural harbours in the British Empire.
-Hatching is done both on land and for shallow water, and is differentiated a heavy light weight along the coast, and slightly different hatching patterns.
+Hachures on both land and for shallow water, and is differentiated a heavy light weight along the coast, and slightly different hachure patterns.
 Small vignettes of trees, windmills, churches, and farmhouses are present throughout the land.